sspencer/mock/README.md

 Open the request log at [http://localhost:8080/mock/](http://localhost:8080/mock/).
-The UI shows each request and response with raw HTTP-style details, a live routes panel, filter/pause controls, and HAR export.
+The UI shows each request and response with raw HTTP-style details, a live routes panel, filter/pause/clear controls, HAR export, a theme toggle, and a Help dialog that explains those controls.

 ![Web Interface](./docs/web.png)